wililupy/ubuntu-onie/README.md

 image from a Ubuntu Bionic .ISO file.
 This README covers:

 * Building the  ONIE installer
-* Running the Ubuntu installer on a ONIE x86_64 virtual machine
 * Using a Ubuntu preseed.cfg file to automate installation in an ONIE environment

 ## Building the Ubuntu ONIE installer